-We consent to the incorporation by reference in the Registration Statement No. 333-82563 on Form S-8 of White Mountains Insurance Group, Ltd. of our report dated June 20, 2012, appearing in this Annual Report on Form 11-K of the Sirius International Holding Company, Inc. (formerly known as White Mountains Holding Company, Inc.) 401(k) Savings and Investment Plan for the year ended December 31, 2011.
+We consent to the incorporation by reference in the Registration Statement No. 333-82563 on Form S-8 of White Mountains Insurance Group, Ltd. of our report dated June 20, 2013, appearing in this Annual Report on Form 11-K of the Sirius International Holding Company, Inc. 401(k) Savings and Investment Plan for the year ended December 31, 2012.